 Fergus Hodgson is a New Zealand native who grew up on a sheep and cattle farm near Ngaruawahia on the North Island.
 He is the third of six children in a Catholic family, and he is a Canadian and Irish citizen through his mother and grandparents.
 He rode a horse to elementary school, and until retirement his father milked a cow by hand for the family.
 Hodgson’s younger brother and sister-in-law now run the farm: Te Akatea Station.

-As an escape from boarding school, he embraced sports, especially cycling, running, rowing, and rugby—and he has the scars to prove it.
+As an escape from boarding school, he embraced sports, especially cycling, rowing, rugby, and running—and he has the scars to prove it.
 After representing New Zealand in the single scull at the under-21 level, he came to the United States in 2003 on a rowing scholarship with Boston University.
-He has completed marathons in Canada, Ecuador, and the United States.
+He has completed marathons in Canada, Ecuador, Poland, and the United States.

 His four years based in Boston opened his eyes to classical liberalism and gave him an affection for the United States.
 In particular, he learned the importance of free speech, and he found a treasure of information in the Foundation for Economic Education and the Mises Institute.
 In his final semester, he completed a directed study on the economic origins of marital decline, and he achieved his first academic publication with the Boston University Brownstone Journal.

 After completing his BA in economics, he returned to New Zealand and completed a second major in political science at the University of Waikato.
 While there, he became a student columnist for Nexus Magazine and found unexpected success.
 The top provincial paper, the Waikato Times, published him, and these early columns opened the door to work with think tanks in Canada and the United States.
 His first article stateside made the Washington Times, and his second achieved national syndication.